Projects & Initiatives

 Assigning case count to a particular geographic location

 All data scraped was assigned to a geographical location.
-Although these geographic divisions are based on the United States system, other countries usually follow a similar system but may use different names for each regional level.✱The project supported 4 levels of geographic specificity: city level, county level, state level, and country level.
 Data attached to a smaller geographic area was aggregated to form a data point for the corresponding high-level geographic entity (eg. all county-level data points were aggregated to form the state data point).

 We provided several strategies for scraper authors to link the data produced by their scraper to a geographical location.
 Scraper authors could specify the city, county, state, or country the scraped data originated from.
 Alternatively, longitude and latitude information could be given to the scraper runner, which would be used to select the corresponding geographical entity.
 With a location found, the scraper runner would find a corresponding GeoJSON and population count for each location using data from the ISO-3166 Country and Dependent Territories Lists with UN Regional Codes as well as country-specific regional data.

 These two strategies were found not to scale very well as scrapers for different countries were added to the project.
 Non-anglophone countries proved challenging as government sources listed regions in the country's native language.
 Some regions also had multiple names (a short and long name for example), and the scraper runner may not have the information associated with a particular regional name.